-During examination, your doctor will ask questions associated with your child’s health and more specifically about the back pain.
+During the examination, your doctor will ask questions associated with your child’s health and more specifically about the back pain.
 He would want to know from where did the pain began; whether it is associated with any injury; has it worsened since last one week; is the pain interfering with your child’s school activities.
 In case it is, there could be a possibility that pressure is exerted on the nerve.
-During examination, doctor will test your child’s:
+During the examination, the doctor will test your child’s:

 - Legs and thigh muscles for tightness to know that how much exists and whether your child is protecting/hiding from the pain

 - Spine: Each vertebra is examined to check for any deformity.
 Posture and walking pace, ability to touch the toes and sidewards bending are also tested to know whether ant problem associated with the spine.

 - Flexibility, balance and muscle strength is also tested to indicate pain in the muscles.

 Tip for Healthy Back: PREVENTION IS BETTER THAN CURE!